Get healthier skin: Essential steps to nix dullness & dryness

 If you want healthier skin, then try probiotics.
 Beauty creams tout their topical effectiveness, but living liquid probiotics help promote radiant skin, from the inside out.

-For all of you oily-skinned women out there, this is fantastic news for you.
-Oily skin types tend to age much slower than their dry-skinned sisters.
+For all of you oily-skinned individuals out there, this is fantastic news for you.
+Oily skin types tend to age much slower than their dry-skinned friends.

 Why not try both for the best results in a younger and fresher complexion?